lminuti/graphql/README.md

 function StarWarsHero(const Id: string): TStarWarsHero;
 ```

-Then you need to register your API:
+Then you need to register your API in this way:

 ```pascal
   FRttiQuery := TGraphQLRttiQuery.Create;